Zywave/booster/src/_areas/design-system/components/tooltips.md

 ### Mouse hover action

-Tooltips appear on hover and remain active until the user's cursor is no longer hovering over the associated page element.
+Tooltips appear on hover and remain active until the user's cursor is no longer hovering over the associated trigger.
 A 200ms fade transitions the visibility of Tooltips.

 ### Keyboard focus